plastilinn/docs/pages/sections/Skills.md

 ## 🔍 Definition
-the unique identification and competencies of individuals within a business model.
+The unique identification and competencies of individuals within a team.

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Skills using AI](https://www.perplexity.ai/search?q=videos+about+Skills:+the+unique+identification+and+competencies+of+individuals+within+a+business+model.
-)&
+)

 ## 📰 Content type (#skill)
 Content is of type list and uses the following tags: #skill

 ## 📖 Description
-The concept of "Person/Skills" in business modeling refers to the unique identification and competencies of individuals within a business model.
+The concept of "Skills" in business modeling refers to the unique identification and competencies of individuals within a business model.
 This concept is crucial in business design as it helps businesses understand the unique value each individual brings to the organization and informs strategic decisions about talent acquisition, development, and management.

-Here are the key aspects of "Person/Skills" in business modeling:
+Here are the key aspects of "Skills" in business modeling:

 - Unique Identification: This involves assigning a unique identifier to each individual in the organization.
 This allows for accurate tracking and management of individuals, which is essential for effective human resource management.